 Godwin Memorial Library is located on the New Bern campus and offers resources to meet the curricular and instructional needs of Craven Community College students, faculty, and staff.
 The library's mission is to meet the informational and leisure needs for the development of lifelong learners.
-Services include access to electronic resources, audio and eBooks, teaching support, study rooms, computers, and more.
+Services include access to electronic databases, audio and eBooks, instructional and research support, study rooms, printing services, Virtual Reality, 3D printing, and more.

 Users may also arrange to get materials from other institutions through our interlibrary loan system.
-Additional resources are available online through Craven CC's library website.
+Additional resources and current operating hours are available online through Craven CC's library website.